Azpect3120/document-sync-protocol/README.md

 ## Known Issues
 The TCP connection seems to be rate limited which means the server/client cannot send big files because the line data overflow the TCP limit.
 I THINK?!

+## Ideas
+- Might be best to use the `TextChanged` event instead of the on_bytes events...